 - Edit namelist.input again, and this time one needs to edit two columns: one for dimensions of the coarse grid, and one for the fine grid.
-Note that the boundary condition frequency (namelist variable interval_seconds) is the time in seconds between the coarse-grid model output times. - Run ndown.exe, with inputs from the coarse grid wrfout file(s), and wrfndi_d02 file generated from Step 2 above.
+Note that the boundary condition frequency (namelist variable interval_seconds) is the time in seconds between the coarse-grid model output times.
+Since V3.2, one must also specify io_form_auxinput2 = 2 to run ndown successfully.

+- Run ndown.exe, with inputs from the coarse grid wrfout file(s), and wrfndi_d02 file generated from Step 2 above.
 This will produce wrfinput_d02 and wrfbdy_d02 files.